 Including people with disabilities in global development policy frameworks

 Sustainable development will never be possible without the inclusion of people with disabilities.
-Discriminatory policies and barriers put all persons with disabilities poverty and exclusion and are harming national economies and societies as a whole.
-HI aims to make the principle of ‘Leave no-one behind’ a reality for persons with disabilities by promoting their rights as part of the implementation of the Agenda 2030 on Sustainable Development and by ensuring access to services.
-As well as holding States accountable on their legal obligations on human right and political commitments with regards to the UNCRPD and the SDGs, we also systematically highlight the need for data disaggregated by disability, gender and age in order to ensure the proper monitoring of progress and to encourage mainstreaming and specific actions to further better inclusion of persons with disabilities.
+Discriminatory policies and barriers put all people with disabilities poverty and exclusion and are harming national economies and societies as a whole.
+HI aims to make the principle of ‘Leave no-one behind’ a reality for people with disabilities by promoting their rights as part of the implementation of the Agenda 2030 on Sustainable Development and by ensuring access to services.
+As well as holding States accountable on their legal obligations on human right and political commitments with regards to the UNCRPD and the SDGs, we also systematically highlight the need for data disaggregated by disability, gender and age in order to ensure the proper monitoring of progress and to encourage mainstreaming and specific actions to further better inclusion of people with disabilities.

 Increased road safety and inclusive mobility in developing countries